Iraq takes aim at media as security forces struggle to contain strife

 Shi‘ite-backed media, in turn, face criticism of coverage accusing Gulf countries of supporting Sunni militancy in Iraq.

-The United Nations and the United States have expressed concern about Al Jazeera’s closure.

-“These kinds of actions will not serve the fight against Daesh (Islamic State) as Iraq moves forward and begins to attempt to reconcile its diverse communities,” a State Department spokesman in Washington said this month.

-Iraq’s security forces, while battling Islamic State in the north and west with the help of air strikes from a U.S.-led coalition, are on high alert in Baghdad.
+Iraq’s security forces, while battling Islamic State in the north and west, are on high alert in Baghdad.
 Bombings are still common in the capital -- including three on Wednesday that killed at least 80 people -- and a political crisis risks sinking into clashes between supporters of rival politicians.

 The government has been crippled for weeks by disputes over Abadi’s proposal to replace party-affiliated ministers with independent technocrats following popular demands to dismantle political patronage networks.